val-town/val-town-docs/src/content/docs/upgrading/upgrade-to-deno.md

 ## Non-breaking changes

-### Interval evaluations has `0` arguments where it used to have `1`
+### Cron evaluations has `0` arguments where it used to have `1`

-On your [intervals page](https://www.val.town/settings/intervals), you may notice that where it used to say that intervals have `1` argument (circled below in red), it now says they take `0` arguments (circled below in purple).
-This does not affect that fact that intervals pass the `Interval` object to the function that has been scheduled, which allows you to get the `lastRunAt` value of the interval in your schedule vals.
+On your [intervals page](https://www.val.town/settings/intervals), you may notice that where it used to say that crons have `1` argument (circled below in red), it now says they take `0` arguments (circled below in purple).
+This does not affect that fact that crons pass the `Interval` object to the function that has been scheduled, which allows you to get the `lastRunAt` value of the interval in your cron vals.

 ![Screenshot 2023-03-14 at 2.27.48 PM.png](./upgrade-to-deno/screenshot_2023-03-14_at_22748_pm.png)